ujjalmanshakya864/ujjalmanshakya864/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a flutter project.
+- 🔭 I’m currently working on Final Year Project.
-- 🌱 I’m currently learning Flutter and Firebase.
+- 🌱 I’m currently learning AWS.
 - ⚡ Fun fact: The percentage in the weather forecast is not for probablity of rain.

 <!-- 👯 I’m looking to collaborate on ...